Ferroin/linbuild/README.md

   system, with the option to save backups of previous versions.
 * Includes the ability to automatically generate and install an initramfs (requires dracut or initramfs-tools).
+* When installing, has the option to create symlinks to the new kernel and initramfs (like Gentoo's genkernel tool can), simplifying boot loader management.
+* Has the option when installing to create backup copies if a previous copy of the same kernel version was already installed.

 ### Dependencies ###
 * Python >= 3.5